Azure-Samples/cognitive-services-studybot-csharp/README.md

 ## Prerequisites

-1. Start with the Qna-Luis-Bot (either v3 or v4) sample.
+1. Start with the Qna-Luis-Bot (v4 is recommended) sample.
 Once that is up and running, then build the Study Bot sample.
 The Study Bot depends on the bot you build in Qna-Luis-Bot.
 Follow the README files in each sample.

 1. Visual Studio 2017+